 2018 British Spartathlon Team

-A full complement of UK runners successfully reached the first major checkpoint at the Hellas Can factory just shy of 50 miles into the race, led in by Nathan Flear in 6:52 and followed by Pete Summers in 7:16 and Al Higgins in 7:20.
+A full complement of UK runners successfully reached the first major checkpoint at the Hellas Can factory just shy of 50 miles into the race, led in by Nathan Flear in 6:52 with Fabio Rizzo Cascio hot on his heels in 6:53 and followed by Pete Summers in 7:16 and Al Higgins in 7:20.
 Conditions so far had been relatively benign with a bit of tailwind, full cloud cover and spells of rain.
 No need for the desert hats and suncream that are the norm at Spartathlon.
 The final Brit into Hellas Can, although still comfortably inside the cut-offs, was Steve Gordon in 8:54; Steve had been carrying a calf injury and was unsure of starting the race at all, so a great effort to reach here.
 Unfortunately on the road between Hellas Can and halfway Ancient Nemea a re-occurrence of the injury took Steve out of the race.

 Nemea was reached with Nathan still in the UK lead in 11:05 and in 16th overall around 1 hour behind the leader (and eventual winner) Ishikawa of Japan.
-The gap to Al Higgins in UK 2nd had opened a little too, up to 34 minutes.
+The gap to Fabio in UK 2nd had opened just a touch, now up to 12 minutes.
 Stealthily moving up the UK field with a very well paced run was our sole lady Cat Simpson, reaching the halfway point in a little over 12 hours.
 Safely into Nemea towards the rear of the British field were Stu Shipley, running his 7th Spartathlon and determined to make it to Leonidas for the first time; Russ Tullett on his debut but with very strong race knowledge from multiple crewing years having a great run at it, and Riccardo Giussani pushing on well and feeling at home with the rainy conditions having forsaken his native Italy for Manchester the past few years.
 So far so good for the Team with all remaining 22 runners successfully through the halfway point.

 Dan Masters & Ian Thomas